Sado Island: Gallery

-Weather and Climate
+Weather and climate

 Affected by the warm Black Current that passes through the Sado waters, the winter in Sado Island is warmer than that in Niigata Prefecture and with less snow.
 In summer, due to the influence of ocean, the temperature difference between day and night is smaller than that of Niigata Prefecture, and is cooler than that of Niigata Prefecture.
 However, the Aikawa area on the northwestern side of the Ōsado range are affected by the monsoon blowing from the northwest and the temperature is higher.
 Precipitation on Sado Island is mainly concentrated in the end of the East Asian rainy season and early winter, and there is less precipitation than in Niigata Prefecture.
 When the low air pressure and typhoons pass through the Sea of Japan, Sado Island often suffers from Foehn wind, raising the temperature sharply.
 Located at the junction of the warm and cold current, Sado City enjoys diverse plants and rich aquatic resources.

+Flora and fauna

+Because it is located at the junction of warm and cold currents, it is extremely rich in vegetation, making it an extremely rare vegetation area on the island where plants unique to both Hokkaido and Okinawa coexist.
+It is also blessed with a variety of marine products, such as dolphinfish, bonito, and bigfin squid that appear in warm currents, and yellowtail that appears in cold currents.

+Due to the hundreds of thousands of years that have passed since it was isolated from Honshu island, endemic species such as the Sado hare, Sado mole, and Sado shrew can be seen.
+Although they are now extinct, there was a population of wild boars that was genetically separated from the population of Honshu for hundreds of thousands of years.
+The Japanese weasel is said to have been re-introduced after becoming locally extinct.

 History

+Sado Island was originally connected to Honshu, but it separated from Honshu around 16 million years ago due to changes in the topography due to tectonic deformation and volcanic activity, and around 2 million years ago, the ground began to collapse due to compressive kinetic energy in the ocean floor.
+It is thought that the area rose to its current shape, with the Osado Mountains and Kosado Hills sandwiching the Kuninaka Plain.
+Uplift continues to this day due to tectonic movements such as earthquakes.